stnolting/neorv32/README.md

 ## 2. NEORV32 Processor Features

-The NEORV32 Processor (top entity: [`rtl/core/neorv32_top.vhd`](https://github.com/stnolting/neorv32/blob/master/rtl/core/neorv32_top.vhd))
-provides a full-featured SoC build around the NEORV32 CPU.
+The NEORV32 Processor provides a full-featured microcontroller-like SoC build around the NEORV32 CPU.
 It is highly configurable via generics to allow a flexible customization according to your needs.
 Note that all modules listed below are _optional_.

 **Memory**